PiErr0r/algo/Algorithms_and_Data_structures_Wirth/chapter03_notes.md

 > TODO:
 > Hilbert curves and Sierpinski curves

+> TODO:
+> Revisit the exercises and algos for Stable Marriage -> End

 In the other news backtracking with Knight's tour and 8 Queens problem, nothing new there to say...

 One thing to be noted for representation of the data for he Queens problem